rjsf-team/react-jsonschema-form/docs/usage/validation.md

 ), document.getElementById("app"));
 ```

-Using a specific local minimizing the bundle size
+Using a specific locale minimizing the bundle size

  ```jsx
 import { customizeValidator } from '@rjsf/validator-ajv8';